armory/docs/content/en/armory-enterprise/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-27-2.md

 ## Highlighted updates

 This release includes a security fix.
-For more information, see the Critical Notification that Armory's Support Team sent out on 14 December 2021.
+For more information, see the Critical Notification that Armory's Support Team sent out on 14 December 2021, contact your Armory account rep, or see this (login required) Support article: https://support.armory.io/support?id=kb_article_view&sysparm_article=KB0010520.

 ###  Spinnaker Community Contributions